 6. Create a safe place for yourself

-In some cases, the best thing to do is remove yourself from an aggressive situation and wait until your older adult calms down or forgets that they’re upset.
+In some cases, the best thing to do is remove yourself from an aggressive situation and wait until an older adult calms down or forgets that they’re upset.

-That means having a safe place where you can get away from an angry older adult, like a room that can be fully secured or a clear path to get outside.
-You’ll also need to have a plan for times when the situation gets out of hand.
+That means having a safe place where you can get away from an angry older adult, such as a fully secured room or a clear path to the outside.
+You’ll also need a plan for when the situation gets out of hand.

 For example, keep a phone and additional security tools in the safe room to prevent the door from being opened, like a doorstop wedge or a security bar to jam against the doorknob.